 - Total $335.94 USD

-Rental Car: When I began to research going to Iceland, I had not even considered driving.
-I started out looking at different tour options.
-The tours I looked at were very reasonably priced but I’m a road tripper.
-So when I got an email from WOW with special offers for customers who had purchased a ticket with them, I was shocked, in a good way, at what I could rent a car for.
-I immediately booked my four door Fiat through Green Motion.
+Rental Car: After I booked my ticket, I began to research tour options.
+At first, I had not even considered driving myself around.
+Even though the tours I looked at were very reasonably priced and smaller, I’m a road tripper.
+So when I got an email from WOW with special rental car offers for customers who had purchased a ticket with them AND found out you don’t need an international driver’s license, I immediately booked a small four door Fiat through Green Motion.

-The office is located a couple of kilometers from the airport.
+Green Motion’s office is located a couple of kilometers from the airport.
 Staff will meet you in front of the airport with signage and take you there in a shuttle.
-I did have to wait a while to get my car since they were very busy that morning.
-However, the comfy couches and the free lattes helped pass the time.
+Once there, I did have to wait a while to get my car since they were very busy that morning.
+The comfy couches and the free lattes made waiting a little easier.

-Iceland is very windy.
+Iceland is a very windy country.
 Damage due to blowing sand and ash, yes that’s a thing, isn’t covered by ordinary insurance.
 Neither was broken headlights, broken windshields, damage to the undercarriage and tire damage.
-I was concerned that the coverage through my credit card might not pay either so I ended up purchasing a policy that included everything except, doors blown off by the wind, which is just not covered.
+I was concerned that the coverage through my credit card might not pay either so I ended up purchasing a policy that included everything except, doors blown off by the wind, which is just not covered period!
 In this case, my peace of mind was the more important than my wallet.
-Next time I’ll check with my credit card company ahead of time to verify what’s covered.
+Next time I’ll check with my credit card company ahead of time to verify what’s covered but I’ve read of other experiences that said their credit card would not cover such extreme and unusual damage if it occurred.

 The gas for the Fiat was $233.3 Iceland Krona per liter.
 That’s about $2.11 USD.
-There are 3.785 liters in a gallon so you are looking at about $7 USD per gallon.
+There are 3.785 liters in a gallon so you are looking at about $7.50 USD per gallon.
 I calculate I would have spent at least $300 USD on basic tours.
-Those tours would not have offered everything I did.
-Plus I could spend as much or as little time I wanted, wherever I wanted.
-I was able to maximize my short time there to the fullest.
+Considering I was able to see whatever I wanted or skip it if I didn’t want to see it, is invaluable.
+I could also stay for as long or as little as I liked.
+This really maximized my short time there.

 What I spent: